gunslinger30/DiscordAWSelfbot/README.md

 this is purely for learning purposes ONLY and has no malicious features.

+alot of this is my own work yeah its poorly coded and i could've optimized it better its a good base for anyone wanting to learn python this content contains no copyright feel free to use whatever for your own use

 how to use?
 1. Install python then add it to path https://www.python.org/downloads/release/python-384/